 SELECT IT MANAGEMENT PRACTICES TO SUPPORT BETTER ALIGNMENT

-Develop and enforce enterprise infrastructure standards
+- Develop and enforce enterprise infrastructure standards.

-Have a project management office function to provide oversight to business-prioritized IT projects.
+- Implement a project management office function to provide oversight to business-prioritized IT projects.

 THE BOTTOM LINE

-IT investment management needs to be integrated into the organization’s ongoing strategic planning effort to ensure IT efforts are effectively and consistently contributing to the organization’s priorities.
+IT investment management needs to be integrated into the organization’s ongoing strategic planning effort to ensure that IT efforts are effectively and consistently contributing to the organization’s priorities.
 Executive management should revisit how they define their IT investment priorities, and a formal audit would be a great place to start.

 You can read more on this topic in our IT Change Management Policy and by exploring these related tools on KnowledgeLeader:IT Strategy Questionnaire